jprichardson/jsock/README.md

   }
 }

-var jsonStream = jsock(ws)
+var jsockStream = jsock(ws)

-//now use jsonStream as you would
+//now use jsockStream as you would

 ```